Teaching at Evergreen

 In the Master in Teaching (MiT) Program, faculty teach regularly with an interdisciplinary MiT faculty team.
 MiT faculty require a professional and critical understanding of K-12 teacher education and specific expertise in teaching children in self-contained, K-6 educational settings, or teaching a content discipline in middle school and high school settings.
 MiT faculty have the experience and ability to work collaboratively and across disciplines, have a strong capacity for modeling equity pedagogy in teacher education, and demonstrate a strong interest in preparing teacher candidates to address social justice and anti-bias issues in K-12 educational settings.
 MiT faculty transition occasionally to our interdisciplinary undergraduate program in areas supporting teacher preparation.

-In the Master of Environmental Studies (MES) Program, full-time core faculty collaborate on interdisciplinary team-taught classes in the Core sequence (Conceptualizing Our Regional Environment; Ecological and Social Sustainability; Research Design and Quantitative Methods; and Case Studies and Thesis Design).
-Core faculty and adjunct faculty also teach electives in their areas of expertise.
-All courses are offered in the evening.
-Core faculty also mentor students in their thesis research and have governance responsibilities in the program.
+In the Master of Environmental Studies (MES) Program, full-time core faculty collaborate in interdisciplinary teams to teach classes in the MES Core sequence (8-credit courses: “Conceptualizing our Regional Environment”; “Ecological and Social Sustainability”; “Research Design and Quantitative Methods”; and “Case Studies and Thesis Design”).
+Each course blends natural and social sciences and provides students with hands-on opportunities to gain skills crucial to work as environmental professionals.
+Core faculty and a diverse group of adjunct faculty also teach 4-credit graduate electives in their areas of expertise.
+All courses are offered in the evening or weekends to allow students who work full-time to thrive.
+Core faculty also advise students in the program and mentor students in thesis research and writing.
+MES faculty rotate occasionally into our interdisciplinary undergraduate program.